Gordon decomposition of the magnetizability of a Dirac one-electron atom in an arbitrary discrete energy state

-Most of the articles, in which the Gordon decomposition was employed to considerations of the susceptibilities of hydrogenlike atoms, concerned the atomic \emph{ground state} only.
-In this work, we shall use this approach to find the diamagnetic and paramagnetic contributions to the magnetizability of the relativistic one-electron atom being in an \emph{arbitrary} discrete energy eigenstate.
-In calculations of such general formula we have used the perturbation theory combined with the Green function technique.
-To derive the explicit expressions for dia- and paramagnetic terms, we have utilized the expansion of the first-order generalized Dirac--Coulomb Green function (DCGF) in the Sturmian basis \cite{Szmy97}; this form of Green's function was widely used by us in various calculations of electromagnetic properties of the Dirac one-electron atom \cite{Stef15, Stef16, Stef16a, Stef16b, Stef17, Stef18} (for other applications of this representation of DCGF, see Refs.\ \cite{Szmy02b, Szmy04, Szmy11, Stef12, Szmy12, Szmy14}).
-In this paper we also tabulate the relative diamagnetic and paramagnetic contributions to the magnetizabilities for selected low-lying eigenstates of hydrogenic atoms with $1 \leqslant Z \leqslant 137$.
-In this way we provide some conclusions regarding the influence of relativity on the values of these contributions to the magnetizability, and how they are changing for the higher excited states.
+In most of the articles, the Gordon decomposition was employed to considerations of the susceptibilities of hydrogenlike atoms, and concerned the atomic {\emph{ground state}} only.
+In this work, we shall use this approach to find the diamagnetic and paramagnetic contributions to the magnetizability of a relativistic one-electron atom being in an {\emph{arbitrary}} discrete energy eigenstate.
+In calculations of such a general formula, we have used perturbation theory combined with the Green function technique.
+To derive the explicit expressions for dia- and paramagnetic terms, we have utilized expansion of the first-order generalized Dirac--Coulomb Green function (DCGF) in the Sturmian basis \cite{Szmy97}; this form of Green's function was widely used by us in various calculations of the electromagnetic properties of a Dirac one-electron atom \cite{Stef15, Stef16, Stef16a, Stef16b, Stef17, Stef18} (for other applications of this representation of DCGF, see refs. \cite{Szmy02b, Szmy04, Szmy11, Stef12, Szmy12, Szmy14}).
+For the atom in the ground state, our general results presented in this work reduce to the formulas obtained earlier by Szmytkowski, in ref. \cite{Szmy02b}.